 In this article, we’ll explain how you can maximise tax relief on pension contributions by carrying forward your pension allowance from previous years.

-Most people in the UK can claim tax relief on up to £40,000 (or 100% of their earnings, which is lower) each year.
+Most people in the UK can claim tax relief on up to £60,000 (or 100% of their earnings, whichever is lower) each year.
 Any contributions you make above this cap will be taxed at your marginal rate.

 However, if you didn’t use your full allowance over the previous three tax years, you can combine this unclaimed tax relief to make a one-off, large pension contribution.

-Here’s what you need to know: if you’ve had a pension for the last few years and HAVEN’T paid in £40,000 each year, you will have unused pension allowance which you can carry forward to this year.
+Here’s what you need to know: if you’ve had a pension for the last few years and HAVEN’T paid in your maximum annual allowance each year, you will have unused pension allowance which you can carry forward to this year.

 While you can carry forward allowances from previous years, you won't be able to attribute contributions this year to previous tax years.
 You can carry forward, you can't 'carry back'.